openmindculture/kleiderordnung-berlin/README.md

 which can not be fully edited in the block editor.
 Instead, custom fields or widgets are provided to ensure non-destructive editing limited to the intended content type (plain text or partially rich text).

+### Content: Widgets, Custom Fields and Post Types

+- **page** (landing page, imprint, privacy, about me)
-The main index landing page contains most of the content and links / teasers to additional posts and pages:
+  - The main index landing page contains most of the content and links / teasers to additional posts and pages.
-- news (blog post items of type `post`)
+  - Text lines and paragraphs must be editable, probably as **custom fields**, using either plain text or very limited styling like bold, italic, underline, marker, link?
-- events (optional alternative `eventpost` content type quite similar to blog posts)
+- **post** (News blog posts)
-- privacy (page)
+- **story** (Stories / Testimonials)
-- imprint (page)
+- **product**
+  - **Taxonomy**: (Haupt-)Angebot vs. weiteres Angebot

 A contact form is provided using the popular Contact Form 7 plugin and the Flamingo add-on to save messages in the database.
 For localized content, a new form needs to be created for each language.
+Fixed text output by the theme (like contact buttons) we might need a localization file?
+If it's all but a few button captions, we may be better off with a condition or translation function call in the theme code if possible.

+- **page header**
+- **contact form**
+- **Instagram posts**
+- **page footer**

 ### Localization